by Sasha Alyson

 ► “Millions Of Girls Are Out Of School Globally,” announces Plan International.
 Your donation will help them fix that.

 But… where are the inequalities greatest?
-By one key measure, that would be Northern America, Europe, and Oceania (where almost three-quarters of the population lives in Australia or New Zealand).
+By one key measure, that would be Northern America, Europe, Australia, and New Zealand.
 And actually, it’s boys who are most disadvantaged.
 Sub-Saharan Africa comes closest of any region to having gender parity.(1)

 These giant agencies can’t all be lying, can they?

 No, that would be risky.
 Instead, they mislead.
 When they actually present data rather than vague insinuations, the aid industry is talking about school enrollment.
 Boys are more likely to be enrolled in school than girls.(2)

 But there’s no point enrolling in school if you don’t actually attend; no point in attending if you don’t learn anything.
 To measure learning, the UNESCO Institute for Statistics calculates the percentage of children who reach “Minimum Proficiency Levels.”
 On that, boys are far behind girls in the Western world.